Cooltech Medical Homepage

 FAQ SECTION

-How is the CoolStat Used?
+How is CoolStat Used?

-The CoolStat device is small, lightweight and portable, able to move throughout the hospital with the patient.
+The CoolStat device is small, lightweight and portable, and can move throughout the hospital with the patient.
 The device generates a source of filtered air that is delivered to the patient via a single-use air tubing set.
 The only interface with the patient is a simple nasal mask.
 The CoolStat includes a closed-loop temperature control system.
 That means that the operator of the device can select a target temperature, and the CoolStat is designed to automatically cool and hold the patient at the target temperature.

 What indications is the CoolStat designed to treat?